sqwwwok/native-blog/README.md

 # native-blog
-Create a blog app with native javascript
+Create a blog app with native javascript (chrome only)